mayeaux/icecream-streaming/README.md

 ## License

 What's with the Facebook license?
 Yeah, I know.
 Even though this project has *nothing* to do with Facebook and I hate the company, it is a derivative of [some code published to help people stream to Facebook](https://github.com/fbsamples/Canvas-Streaming-Example) which sadly was released under this license.
-Until I figure out a better alternative, I'm including the license with the project.
+Until we figure out a better alternative that allows us to fully release this software as GPL, we are including the license with the project.